-- 375 We here characterized in some detail the nucleosome sediment that is central to our ssNMR investigation of nucleosome dynamics and nucleosome-protein interactions.
+We here characterized in some detail the nucleosome sediment that is central to our ssNMR investigation of nucleosome dynamics and nucleosome-protein interactions.
 We find that the sedimentation procedure is robust and reproducible.
 The nucleosome concentration in the sediment approaches that observed in a crystal.
-Nucleosomes remain well-folded and, despite some water loss, remain hydrated in the sediment over the course of several weeks of MAS.
-The recovered sediments appear as translucent gels with semi-solid properties, which lack strong long-range ordering based on SAXS measurements.
-The - 380 sediment thus likely corresponds to a dense network of nucleosomes with transient and continuously rearranging internucleosome-interactions (Fig. 5).
-Judging from the large width of the first peak, we can roughly estimate that the length scale of the regular structure in the sediment is ~15-20 nm, corresponding to stacks of two to three nucleosomes, at least for sample 2.
+Nucleosomes remain well-folded and hydrated

-The interactions between nucleosomes are mediated by the histone tails ((Bendandi et al., 2020; Kan et al., 2007; Stützer et al., 2016) possibly together with other stabilizing contacts (Bilokapic et al., 2018).
+- 345 in the sediment over the course of several weeks of MAS.
+The recovered sediments appear as gels with semi-solid properties, which lack strong long-range ordering based on SAXS measurements.
+The sediment thus likely corresponds to a dense network of nucleosomes with transient and continuously rearranging inter-nucleosome-interactions (Fig. 5).
+Based on the SAXS data, we estimate that the length scale of the regular structure in the sediment is ~1520 nm, corresponding to stacks of two to three nucleosomes, without a significant preference in relative orientation between the stacks.
+The interactions between nucleosomes - are mediated by the histone tails (Ramirez et al. 1992; Schwarz et al. 1996; Kan et al. 2007) possibly together with other 350 stabilizing contacts (Bilokapic et al., 2018).
 As a result the nucleosomes are packed close enough to prevent overall tumbling, but distant enough to allow continuous rearrangement, preventing long-range ordering.
 This view is consistent with homogeneous chemical environment of the histone spins as seen from NMR and the heterogenous ordering on a macroscopic scale as seen from SAXS.

 Figure 5.
 Schematic illustration of the packing in the nucleosome sediment obtained by ultracentrifugation.
-The packing density is the schematic corresponds to our experimental estimate ( $\sim 61\%$ ), while the heterogenous orientation of nucleosomes in the sediment reflects the lack of strong long-order in the sample.
+The packing density is the schematic corresponds to our experimental estimate (\sim 61%), while the heterogenous orientation of nucleosomes in the sediment reflects the lack of strong long-order in the sample.
 Nucleosome-nucleosome interactions are predominantly formed by histone tail-DNA interactions.

 The high spectral quality and long-term stability of sedimented proteins and protein-containing hydrogels has been observed before (see e.g. Ader et al. (2010) and Wiegand et al. (2020)).
-(Fragai et al., 2013) reported that sedimentation of highly charged proteins typically results in low packing ratios in sedimentation, while higher-than-crystalline concentrations can be achieved for proteins with low overall charge.
+Fragai et al. (2013) reported that sedimentation of highly charged proteins typically results in low packing ratios in sedimentation, while higher-than-crystalline concentrations can be achieved for proteins with low overall charge.
 Despite the high overall net negative charge of the nucleosome (-168e for a 167 bp nucleosome), we find packing ratios ~80% of that in nucleosome crystals.
 This underscores the crucial contribution of attractive interactions in the nucleosome system, thanks to its separation in negatively charged DNA and positively charged histone proteins.

-Previous studies on dense phases of nucleosomes demonstrated formation of highly-ordered structures consisting of columns of stacked nucleosomes (Allahverdi et al., 2011; Berezhnoy et al., 2016; Bertin et al., 2007b; Eltsov et al., 2018; Korolev et al., 2012; Leforestier and Livolant, 1997; Livolant et al., 2006; Mangenot et al., 2003a, 2003b).
-For the isotropic columnar
+Previous studies on dense phases of nucleosomes demonstrated formation of highly-ordered structures consisting of columns of stacked nucleosomes (Mangenot et al., 2003b; Livolant et al., 2006; Bertin et al., 2007; Berezhnoy et al., 2016).
+For the

-405 phase, SAXS scattering curves showed three broad scattering peaks corresponding to the average intercolumnar distance (typically at $q^ = \sim 0.065$ , with $q^$ decreasing as the linker DNA increases (Mangenot et al., 2003; Wang et al. 2021)), the stacking distance between nucleosomes in a column (typically at $q^ = \sim 0.11$ ), and the form factor of the column (Livolant et al., 2006).
+370 isotropic columnar phase, SAXS scattering curves showed three broad scattering peaks corresponding to the average intercolumnar distance, the stacking distance between nucleosomes in a column, and the form factor of the column (Livolant et al., 2006).
 In a highly ordered columnar phase, such as obtained from Mg2+-induced precipitation of nucleosome core particles, these peaks appear sharp and well-resolved (Berezhnoy et al., 2016).
-The scattering curves presented here do not show the two
+Notably, nucleosomes without any protruding linker DNA, nucleosome core particles, give rise to more ordered structures with shorter inter-column distances.
+In retrospect,